zannloo/tp/docs/UserGuide.md

 `SPECIFIED_PATH`:

-- must be a valid path to a group or root
+- must be a valid path to a group, student or root.

 <box type="success" seamless>